The Gospel According to John:

 Passion—you could look it up in our archives

-Christians often talk about Jesus’ Passion without giving much thought to the meaning of the word.
-To learn about the close relationship between passion and suffering, read Lost in Translation, an online column in which Turning to God’s Word author Matthew Phelps helps readers connect with ideas expressed in the original languages of the Scriptures.
+Christians often talk about Jesus’ Passion without giving it much thought.
+To learn about the close relationship between the words for “passion” and “suffering,” read Lost in Translation, an online column in which Turning to God’s Word author Matthew Phelps helps readers connect with ideas expressed in the original languages of the Scriptures.
 New Lost in Translation entries are posted on Mondays throughout the year, and past entries are archived on our website.
-Contact us ifyou’d like to receive Lost in Translation by email every week.
-During the Lenten season, you also can check out Jesus’ Passion: The Story of Redemptive Suffering, which is not available at other times of the year.
+Contact us if you’d like to receive Lost in Translation by email every week.
+During the Lenten season, you also can check out Jesus’ Passion: The Story of Redemptive Suffering, which isn’t available at other times of the year.

-the popes inspire us—grace aids in Scripture study
+the popes inspire us—grace assists us in Scripture study

-In the papal quote “Blood & Water” on page 125 in The Gospel According to John: An Encounter with Grace & Truth, Pope St. John Paul II reflects on other passages from the Scriptures that can be interpreted in light of the outpouring of grace flowing from Jesus’ sacrificial death.
+Read the papal quote “Blood & Water” on page 125 in The Gospel According to John: An Encounter with Grace & Truth.
+In this commentary in The Gospel According to John: An Encounter with Grace & Truth, Pope St. John Paul II reflects on the biblical text in the nineteenth chapter of the Gospel According to John and cites a number of other passages from the Fourth Gospel that can be interpreted in light of the outpouring of grace flowing from Jesus’ sacrificial death.

 two intriguing details